 Online mentorship platforms are also available for software developers.
 Some of these are free and some are paid, but they can also help you find a mentor.

-There are also two important parts that worth mentioning.
-Let’s discuss some practices for being good mentor and for mentee.
+There are also two important parts that are worth mentioning.
+Let’s discuss some practices for being a good mentor and for a mentee.